 Financial assets and financial liabilities are measured initially at fair value plus transactions costs, except for financial assets and financial liabilities carried at fair value through profit or loss, which are measured initially at fair value.
 Financial assets and financial liabilities are measured subsequently as described below.

-3.10.1 Non-financial assets
+3.10.1 Financial assets - categorisation and subsequent measurement

 For the purpose of subsequent measurement, financial assets other than those designated and effective as hedging instruments are classified into the following categories upon initial recognition: